AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

     * Event: Core – Library Loaded (Page Top)
 1. Add an action to the above rule with the following configuration:
     * Extension: Common Analytics Plugins
-    * Action Type: Initialize getQueryParam
+    * Action Type: Initialize getPercentPageViewed
 1. Save and publish the changes to the rule.

 ## Install the plug-in using Launch custom code editor